 The plastic is heated and moulds are used to create the shape of the dolls, usually either rotational moulding for seamless products or blow moulding for cheaper dolls.

 Rubberised plastic is squirted into the moulds which are then heated and rotated so the plastic coats the whole inside of the mould.
 Creating the head, arms or legs.

 Even plastic dolls are generally assembled by hand with hair being sewn on using a special hand-operated sewing machine and facial features being applied in many stages.

 Soft dolls like the gorgeous collection by Rubens Barn are hand made by skilled seamstresses.
 Although there are still plenty of mothers and grandmothers making dolls for their children and grandchildren.

 Rubens Barn dolls have to go through over 100 steps before they are ready to leave the factory, each one lovingly completed by hand.
-From sewing in the stuffing to embroidering the eyes and applying the blush to those soft characterful faces.
+From sewing in the stuffing doll parts to embroidering the eyes and applying the blush to those soft characterful faces to the cloth bodies.

 Wooden dolls might have been amongst the first dolls ever made but you don’t see all that many today.
 Or not wooden baby dolls anyway.
 One style of wooden doll, the Russian dolls or matryoshka, however, are still popular toys today.

 Most dolls Matryoshka are generally still handcrafted by highly skilled woodcarvers and painted by hand.
 With workers carefully selecting the perfect pieces of wood to make each doll.